UPDATED February 17, 2024

 If the breeder passes these tests you have a much better chance of getting a healthy puppy with a great personality.

 You are welcome to come to our home to visit when puppies are available.
 We do not allow visitors for unvaccinated puppies.
 Please e-mail for an appointment.
 Times that work best are usually between 9:00 am-3:00 pm If your plans change or you cannot make it at the scheduled time please call and let us know.
-Due to COVID 19 we are not accepting visitors unless you are picking up a puppy.

 Please e-mail firstname.lastname@example.org for more information about adopting one of our puppies.

 All photos are property of Kayobi Shibas and are not to be used or published on another site without written permission.

 - What Your Puppy Comes With.